 Pattern Recognition

-Each case below names the organisation type, revenue scale, the structural misfit identified, the redesign decision the board took, and the outcome twelve to twenty-four months later.
-Additional client cases are in development.
-Reference clients confirmed Q2 2026.
+This case names the organisation type, the structural misfit identified, the redesign decision taken, and the outcome tracked over twenty-four years.
+Additional reference cases are in development.

 Case 01 · Community Institution